Mehulmm/Implementation-of-ChatBot-using-NLP/README.md

-# Implementation-of-ChatBot-using-NLP
-Here’s a detailed description you can use for the **README** file of your GitHub project, **"Implementation of Chatbot using NLP"**:

 # **Implementation of Chatbot using NLP**

 This project demonstrates the development and implementation of a chatbot using **Natural Language Processing (NLP)** techniques.
 The chatbot is designed to simulate human-like conversations, offering a seamless interaction experience.
 This repository serves as a comprehensive guide to building a basic chatbot using Python, showcasing the potential of NLP in creating intelligent conversational agents.